chiefbiiko/deno-libhydrogen/README.md

 * `deno-libhydrogen` clears any internally allocated memory after use, both on `deno` and `rust` side, again - to avoid leakage

-  * make sure to clear any secret memory once you no longer need it, fx: `utils.memzero(keypair.secret_key.bufferview)`
+  * make sure to clear any secret memory owned by the parent application once you no longer need it, fx: `utils.memzero(keypair.secret_key.bufferview)`

 ## license